Jiang Wei's Northern Expeditions: Eighth expedition (255)

 In 255, when Jiang Wei announced his plan to the Shu imperial court to launch another campaign against Wei, Zhang Yi openly objected to Jiang Wei's idea and pointed out that Shu lacked the resources to go to war and that the people were already tired of war.
 Jiang Wei ignored him and led a Shu army comprising tens of thousands of troops, with Zhang Yi and Xiahou Ba as his deputies, to attack Wei.
 Between 18 September and 17 October, the Shu army reached Fuhan County (枹罕縣; northeast of present-day Linxia County, Gansu) and prepared to attack Didao (狄道; present-day Lintao County, Gansu).

 In the meantime, Wang Jing, the Wei-appointed Inspector of Yong Province, reported the Shu invasion to the general Chen Tai.
 After Guo Huai died in 255, Chen Tai had succeeded him as General Who Attacks the West (征西將軍) and was now in charge of military affairs in Yong and Liang provinces.
 Wang Jing reported to Chen Tai that the Shu forces had split into three groups to separately attack Mount Qi (祁山; the mountainous regions around present-day Li County, Gansu), Shiying (石營; northwest of present-day Xihe County, Gansu) and Jincheng Commandery (金城郡; around present-day Yuzhong County, Gansu).
 He then requested permission from Chen Tai to lead troops to attack the enemy at Fuhan County and Mount Qi.
-Chen Tai analysed the situation and concluded that the Shu army's power would be reduced if they split into three groups to attack Liang Province, so he replied Wang Jing and told him to wait and closely observe the enemy's movements first, and then later they would launch a pincer attack on the enemy from the east and west.
+Chen Tai analysed the situation and concluded that the Shu army's power would be reduced if they split into three groups to attack Liang Province, so he told Wang Jing to wait and closely observe the enemy's movements first, and then later they would launch a pincer attack on the enemy from the east and west.

 When Chen Tai and his reinforcements reached Chencang (陳倉; east of present-day Baoji, Shaanxi), Wang Jing had already been defeated by Jiang Wei at Gu Pass (故關) and retreated across the Tao River.
 Chen Tai was worried that Wang Jing might not be able to defend the Wei position at Didao, so he led his troops to reinforce Didao.
 Wang Jing clashed with Jiang Wei at the west bank of the Tao River and was defeated.
 Left with about 10,000 men, Wang Jing retreated to Didao while his remaining troops were scattered or killed.

 Jiang Wei took advantage of the momentum to press on and besiege Didao.
 At this point in time, Zhang Yi told Jiang Wei: "It's time to stop.
 We shouldn't advance any further, or we will risk losing everything we have gained so far.
 Advancing further is equivalent to adding legs to a snake."
+Jiang Wei disregarded his advice.